 - i.
 Her own prior experience working at music festivals and in general duties, searching people on the basis they were suspected to have prohibited drugs in their possession or under their control. - ii.
 That the plaintiff was at a music festival known for supply and possess offences and attracting a younger demographic which, in SC George's experience, attracted drugs of several different kinds, including pills, cannabis, cookies and LSD. - iii.
 That a drug dog had given a positive indication that there was a prohibited substance in the airspace around the plaintiff. - iv.
-Information supplied by other officers who had interacted with the plaintiff, including the officers' observations, the plaintiff's demeanour and behaviour, and any words spoken. - v.
-Her assessment of the plaintiff's demeanour, physical appearance, body language and answers to questions while they spoke outside the Tent. - vi.
+Information supplied by other officers who had interacted with the plaintiff, including the officers' observations, the plaintiff's demeanour and behaviour, and any words spoken.

+- Her assessment of the plaintiff's demeanour, physical appearance, body language and answers to questions while they spoke outside the Tent. - vi.
 Further particulars may be supplied following the State's evidence. - (f) otherwise denies the paragraph. - 32.
-In response to paragraph 32 of the FASOC, the Defendant: - (a) does not admit the Plaintiff was directed to hand over her bag to a Police Officer; and - (b) otherwise denies the paragraph. - 33.
-In response to paragraph 33 of the FASOC, the Defendant: - (a) refers to and repeats paragraphs 31(b), (c) and (d) above; - (b) denies (to the extent it may be alleged in this paragraph) that the Plaintiff's first interaction with SC George was inside the Tent; and - (c) otherwise admits the paragraph. - 34.
-The Defendant admits paragraph 34 of the FASOC, save that it says these words were spoken earlier and outside the Tent, rather than inside the Tent. - 35.
-The Defendant does not admit paragraph 35 of the FASOC.
+In response to The Defendant admits paragraph 32 of the FASOC., the Defendant: - (a) does not admit the Plaintiff was directed to hand over her bag to a Police Officer; and - (b) otherwise denies the paragraph. - 33.
+In response to paragraph 33 of the FASOC, The Defendant admits paragraph 33 of the FASOC, but does not plead to the particulars as it is not required to plead to those matters styled as particulars. - (a) refers to and repeats paragraphs 31(b), (c) and (d) above; - (b) denies (to the extent it may be alleged in this paragraph) that the Plaintiff's first interaction with SC George was inside the Tent; and

-- 36. The Defendant admits paragraph 36 of the FASOC. - 37.
-In response to paragraph 37 of the FASOC, the Defendant: - (a) says that, in conducting an ordinary search of the Plaintiff, SC George quickly ran her hands over the Plaintiff's outer clothing in accordance with s 30(a) of LEPRA; and - (b) denies that SC George ran her hands over the Plaintiff's skin. - 38.
-In response to paragraph 38 of the FASOC, the Defendant: - (a) says that SC George was lawfully authorised to ask the Plaintiff to remove her shoes pursuant to s 30(b) of LEPRA; and - (b) otherwise does not admit the paragraph. - 39.
-In response to paragraphs 39 to 53 of the FASOC, the Defendant: - (a) says that SC George was lawfully authorised to carry out a strip search of the Plaintiff pursuant to s 31(b) of LEPRA because SC George suspected on reasonable grounds that a strip search was necessary for the purposes of the search and that the seriousness and urgency of the circumstances made the strip search necessary;
+- 34. The Defendant admits paragraph 34 of the FASOC, save that it says these words were spoken earlier and outside the Tent, rather than inside the Tent. - 35.
+The Defendant does not admits paragraph 35 of the FASOC. - 36.
+The Defendant admits paragraph 36 of the FASOC. - 37.
+In response to The Defendant admits paragraph 37 of the FASOC., the Defendant: - (a) says that, in conducting an ordinary search of the Plaintiff, SC George quickly ran her hands over the Plaintiff's outer clothing in accordance with s 30(a) of LEPRA; and - (b) denies that SC George ran her hands over the Plaintiff's skin. - 38.
+In response to The Defendant admits paragraph 38 of the FASOC, the Defendant: - (a) says that SC George was lawfully authorised to ask the Plaintiff to remove her shoes pursuant to s 30(b) of LEPRA; and - (b) otherwise does not admit the paragraph. - 39.
+In response to The Defendant admits paragraphs 39 to 53 of the FASOC., the Defendant: